BashiBazouk/TableAnalysis/README.md

-# Move data from original sheet to subsheets - excel but with Python Pandas
+# Copy data from original sheet to subsheets based on data in columns - excel filtering but with Python Pandas

 ## Purpose
 I've had a repetetive analysis task - create sheets with data from original report from another software.
 Unfortunately data is not easy to filter, as interestind data is in one long string of data.
 At start one column must be splitted in few more columns.
 Filter out interesting data, move it to another tab, write down some results, rinse and reapeat.